-In State Dependent Learning it is as if your brain uses different filing cabinets for information depending on how you system is functioning.
-With alcohol in your blood stream the brain files the information away in a “file needed when drinking” and locks it away.
-To get the file cabinet open and find that information you need the right key, in this case alcohol, in your system to reopen the locked file cabinet.
+In State Dependent Learning it is as if your brain uses different filing cabinets for information depending on how your system is functioning.
+With alcohol in your blood stream, the brain files the information away in a “file needed when drinking” and locks it away.
+To get the file cabinet open and find that information you need the right key, in this case, alcohol, in your system to reopen the locked file cabinet.

 Alcohol is not the only drug or medication that results in State Dependent Learning and lost file keys are not the only problem that can happen when filing information or trying to retrieve it.